yasenstar/DoingMathWithPython/Doing Math with Python.md

 # 06 Drawing Geometric Shapes and Fractals

+- We'll learn about patches in matplotlib that allow us to draw geometric shapes, e.g. circles, triangles, and polygons.
+- We'll learn about matplotlib's animation support and write a program to animate a projectile's trajectory
+- We'll learn how to drawfractals -- complex geometric shapes created by the repeated applications of simple geometric transformations.

 ## 06-01 Drawing Geometric Shapes with Matplotlib's Patches

 ### 06-01-01 Drawing a Circle

+#### 06-01_1_draw-circle.py

 ### 06-01-02 Creating Animated Figures

+#### matplotlib.animation.FuncAnimation

+#### Animations & Object Persistence #1656

+#### 06-01_2_create-animated-figure.py

 ### 06-10-03 Animating a Projectile's Trajectory